zainabmelh/guide-articles/articles/Java/java-loop-types-while/index.md

 ---
-title: "Java Loop Types: while"
+title: Java Loop Types While
-parent: "java"
 ---
 # The Java While Loop

 The `while` statement evaluates the `expression` (which must return a boolean value), and if it is `true`, the `Statements` get executed.